 He was astonished to discover that after he had solved the problem on which he had worked for twenty-seven years, after he had disposed of all the objections to his proof, he missed the problem in its unsolved state.

-But he missed the problem in its raw state, when it was new and tantalizing, when it seemed like it would defeat him countless time, when it allowed him hints as to how to approach and that showed him that those hints were spurious, perhaps deliberate ruses to throw him off.
+But he missed the problem in its raw state, when it was new and tantalizing, when it seemed like it would defeat him countless times, when it allowed him hints as to how to approach and then showed him that those hints were spurious, perhaps deliberate ruses to throw him off.